SKIDATA: Recent developments and sale

-The access system for Familyparks was updated in March 2016.
+The access system for Familypark was updated in March 2016.
 During the Intertraffic exhibition in Amsterdam the following month, the city of Amsterdam signed a contract with SKIDATA to equip 25 parking areas, covering a total of 25,000 parking spaces.
-A partnership with the Minnesota Vikings led to the creation of a Vikings App, which includes digital ticketing, route finding, food and beverage ordering, merchandise ordering, push notifications, and videos.
+A partnership with the Minnesota Vikings led to the creation of a Vikings App, which included digital ticketing, route finding, food and beverage ordering, merchandise ordering, push notifications, and videos.
 In May 2016, SKIDATA installed a new parking management system at Salzburg Airport.
 The system manages 3,200 parking spaces at the airport.

 At the end of 2016, the existing car park systems in Miami Beach, Florida were replaced.
 As part of this contract, SKIDATA upgraded or installed new systems across 10 multi-level parking garages and 6,000 parking spaces.

-In 2020, SKIDATA released 'Mobile Flow', a system in which the smartphone acts as a ski pass.
-In 2024 the system was implemented in the Levi ski resort in Finland.
-In 2024, sMove was introduced, an access system for skiers, mountain bikers, families, and people with disabilities.
+In 2020, SKIDATA released Mobile Flow, a system in which the smartphone acts as a ski pass.
+In 2024, the system was implemented in the Levi ski resort in Finland.
+In 2024, sMove was introduced, an access system for skiers, mountain bikers, families and people with disabilities.

 In February 2024, the Kudelski Group announced the sale of SKIDATA.
-In July 2024, a takeover by Assa Abloy was announced, which was finalized in September 2024.
+In July 2024, a takeover by ASSA ABLOY was announced.
+The sale of SKIDATA to ASSA ABLOY was completed on 13 September 2024.

 Company structure

-SKIDATA GmbH is based in Grödig, Austria, and is part of Assa Abloy.
-In 2024, SKIDATA generated revenue of €314 million and employed 1400 people.
-SKIDATA has subsidiaries in 24 countries.
+SKIDATA GmbH is based in Grödig, Austria, and has been part of ASSA ABLOY since the completion of the sale on 13 September 2024.
+As of 2025, the company employs approximately 1,500 people.

 Products and development

-The business divisions are divided into Parking & Mobility and Sports & Entertainment.
-The products and technologies include car park systems, access systems, and data carriers and the associated software.
+The business divisions are Parking & Mobility and Sports & Entertainment.
+The products and technologies include car park systems, access systems, data carriers and the associated software.
 The KeyCard and KeyTicket data carriers are used both as car park tickets and ski passes.

-SKIDATA systems are used in more than 100 countries; for example, on the Zugspitze Railway in Bavaria, the Konjiam ski resort in South Korea, the Stadium of Light in Sunderland, England, Schiphol Airport in Amsterdam, and the Entertainment Quarter in Sydney, Australia.
+SKIDATA systems are used in 100 countries worldwide and account for around 11,000 installed systems internationally.
+Examples of sites using SKIDATA systems include the Zugspitze Railway in Bavaria, the Konjiam ski resort in South Korea, the Stadium of Light in Sunderland, England, Schiphol Airport in Amsterdam, and the Entertainment Quarter in Sydney, Australia.

 The products and the technology underlying them are being further developed.
-In 2021, SKIDATA introduced the NFC-Ticket.
-NFC (Near Field Communication) tickets enable the contactless transfer of data over short distances, typically a few centimeters.
+In 2021, SKIDATA introduced the NFC ticket.
+NFC (near-field communication) tickets enable the contactless transfer of data over short distances, typically a few centimeters.
 In skiing, they are used to facilitate access to ski resorts by serving as digital ski passes on smartphones.
-Instead of using a physical card, skiers can keep their smartphone in their pocket, and the gate will open automatically.
+Instead of using a physical card, skiers can keep their smartphone in their pocket, and the gate opens automatically.

-SKIDATA also offers "Mobility Suite", a subscription-based parking management system.
-It provides cloud-based access control, payment processing, and real-time monitoring.
+SKIDATA also offers Mobility Suite as a Service, a subscription-based parking management system.
+It provides a hybrid parking software platform with an on-premise core and cloud-based services.